Weakly positive and directed Anosov representations: Applications to primitive stability

 for all rooted, primitive geodesic rays $(\eta_i)_{i=0}^\infty$ in $F_d$, all integers $i\geq 0$ and all $\alpha\in\theta$.\end{definition}

 Changing the word metric on $F_d$ might result in different constants $\kappa$ and $\kappa'$, but their existence does not depend on this choice.
-For our purposes, we will focus exclusively on $\theta_0$-primitive stable representations. {\bf Henceforth, we refer to $\theta_0$-primitive stable representations simply as primitive stable representations.}
+Since we will focus exclusively on $\Delta$-primitive stable representations, henceforth, we refer to $\Delta$-primitive stable representations simply as primitive stable representations.
+This recovers Definition \ref{def: primitive stable intro}.

 For our application of Theorem \ref{thm: weakly positive is directed Anosov}, we focus on the case where $d=2$.
 The reason for this is the following theorem in Cohen-Metzler-Zimmermann \cite{CMZ81}.